+(b) User shall not construct or erect any fixtures within the Facility without the Auditorium Manager’s prior written approval, which may be withheld in the Auditorium Manager’s sole discretion and subject to any restrictions and conditions as may be prescribed by the City, including but not limited to requirements imposed by the City’s Risk Department and Building Department, as applicable.
+Upon issuance of a notice to proceed the User shall contact the Auditorium Manager and the Risk Management Department at (305) 416-1700 to schedule any necessary inspection(s).

-(b) At the conclusion of each Event, and upon expiration of the Term, User agrees to surrender the Facility to the City properly cleaned and in the same condition existing upon User’s acceptance.
+(c) At the conclusion of each Event, and upon expiration of the Term, User agrees to surrender the Facility to the City properly cleaned and in the same condition existing upon User’s acceptance.
 If the Facility is not properly cleaned to the City’s satisfaction, then the City shall have the right to invoice the User for such additional cleaning.
 The cost of additional cleaning, as well as the cost of damage repairs, or any repairs necessitated as a result of the use of the Facility by User, shall be deducted from the Deposit.
 User shall pay any deficiency upon demand.

-(c) User shall not be permitted to remove the piano from the stage under any circumstances.
+(d) User shall not be permitted to remove the piano from the stage under any circumstances.
 Additionally, the removal of lights from their original setting is prohibited.
-Changing of the original positioning or focusing of the lighting equipment or reprogramming of the lighting computer can only be done with the City’s approval and supervision.
+Changing of the original positioning or focusing of the lighting equipment or reprogramming of the lighting computer can only be done with the City’s prior written approval and supervision.
 If any such changes are made with City’s permission, User shall pay for any technical labor involved in returning the equipment to its original standard design.
 Any violation of this section may result in the immediate termination of this Agreement and will subject User to liability for all damages arising from, or in connection with, said violation.

-(d) The City shall have the right to enter upon the Facility at any time during the Use Period, as it deems necessary.
+(e) The City shall have the right to enter upon the Facility at any time during the Use Period or the Term, as it deems necessary.

 9. AUDIT AND INSPECTION RIGHTS: The City may, at reasonable times, and for a period of up to three (3) years following the expiration of the Term, audit, or cause to be audited, those books and records of User which are related to this Agreement.
 User agrees to maintain all such books and records at its principal place of business for a period of three (3) years after expiration of the Term.